TrevorDArcyEvans/SwampMonster/README.md

 of information:

 ### Sinks
-These are all events which are coming into the class ie all events the class is _sinking_.
+_Sinks_ are all events which are coming into the class ie all events the class is _sinking_.
-Each event has an indication as to the origin (class + file location) and clicking on accident link will go to this class.
+Each event has an indication as to the origin (class + file location) and clicking on a link will go to this class.

 ### Sources
-These are events which are raised by this class ie all events the class is _sourcing_.
+_Sources_ are events which are raised by (or going out of) this class ie all events the class is _sourcing_.
 Each event has an indication of the file location.

 ### Code